gamarcad/paper-samba-code/README.md

 you need to update the pip module inside the environment by doing `samba/bin/python3 -m pip install --upgrade pip` command.
 The solution is adapted from the issue claimed at https://github.com/pyca/cryptography/issues/5753

-## Benchmarks Execution Guide
+## Benchmark Execution Guide
 This section describes how to reproduce the plots used in the article.

-Once the virtual environment is installed, you will be able to run the benchmarks.
-Enter the virtual environment and run the following commands in the presented order:
+Once the virtual environment is installed, you will be able to run the benchmark Enter the virtual environment and run the following commands in the presented order:

 - `sudo python3 bench.py -h`
     This command displays details of each parameter needed by the benchmark program.
-    You can complete each required option, or to execute the next command which is basically a shell script which executes the `bench.py` python script with appropriate arguments.
+    You can complete each required option, or to execute the next command which is basically a shell script which calls the `bench.py` python script with appropriate arguments.
     Some files must be indicated to the program:
     - The `--configs <filename>` option indicates the file containing all pairs of numbers of arms K and budget N to consider, in a CSV file format.